For many potential expats, the easy visa situation in Cambodia is one thing that makes moving to the country so appealing.

 Cambodian “ordinary” visa.
 For anyone who is considering staying in Cambodia for an extended period of time, the ordinary visa (E class) is the best option.
 This visa used to be called the business visa but is now called the normal or ordinary visa.
 It is also valid for 30 days and costs $35.
 The difference between the ordinary visa and the tourist visa is that the ordinary one can be extended indefinitely.
 Be aware that although the “ordinary” visa is often called a “business visa,” it does not confer the right to work in Cambodia.
 In order to be legally employed, you will need a Cambodia work permit, but you do not need a work permit to get a visa.

 Once you have your first 30-day ordinary visa for Cambodia, you can extend it from inside the country for 1, 3, 6, or 12 months.
 It’s advisable to extend it for 6 or 12 months, as these visa types are multiple-entry.
 The 1- and 3-month ordinary visas are single-entry only, meaning that if you leave for a weekend trip to Vietnam, you’ll need to get a new Cambodian visa when you return.

 It’s important to note that if you are planning on getting a visa on arrival, some airlines will not allow you to enter the country on a one-way ticket.
-If you are planning on getting a one-way ticket, give yourself extra time at the airport so that if your airline requires you to get a return flight you have time to either search for a cheap flight or bus ticket (try Giant Ibis to HCMC) or get a fully refundable ticket that you can then cancel once you arrive in Cambodia.
+If you are planning on getting a one-way ticket, give yourself extra time at the airport so that if your airline requires you to get a return flight you have time to either search for a cheap flight or bus ticket from Phnom Penh to HCMC or Siem Reap to Bangkok, or get a fully refundable ticket that you can then cancel once you arrive in Cambodia.

 Applying for a Cambodia visa